SakshamChaurasiya/NeuzGo/README.md

-# NeuzGo — Premium News Platform
+# NeuzGo — Premium News & Community Platform

 NeuzGo is a premium independent news platform delivering curated, high-quality headlines and in-depth reporting from around the globe.
-It is built with a focus on readability, elegant design, and fast performance.
+It features a community blogging system where readers can become writers, and an admin moderation dashboard to maintain editorial quality.
+Built with a focus on readability, elegant design, and fast performance.

 ## Project Structure